dario-vega/demo-lab-baggage/Labs.md

 ```

-###  Adding Data to the NoSQL table from the OCI Console (copy/paste the json Baggage document in Data text box.).
+###  Adding Data to the NoSQL table from the OCI Console

+(copy/paste the json Baggage document in Data text box.).

+###  Explaining difference between the 2 tables by executing queries

-###  Execute SELECT * FROM  the OCI Console
+Execute SELECT * FROM  the OCI Console

 ###  Show queries - Working in progress
 ```